Energy Incentive Programs, Hawaii

 What public-purpose-funded energy efficiency programs are available in my state?

-The state-wide Hawaii Energy Efficiency Program is run under contract to the PUC and administers all initiatives funded by the state's Public Benefits Fee.
-Through these programs, along with the remaining utility-administered initiative (see below), nearly $20 million was budgeted in 2010 for energy efficiency programs; data for 2011 are not available.
+The statewide Hawaii Energy Efficiency Program is run under contract to the PUC and administers all initiatives funded by the state's Public Benefits Fee.
+Through these programs, along with the remaining utility-administered initiative (see below), over 33 million was budgeted in 2012 for energy efficiency programs.

-Hawaii Energy Efficiency offers the For Your Business initiative for a broad range of energy-efficient equipment, including lighting, pumps and motors, air conditioners, and window film, as well as custom projects, with remuneration based on first-year kWh savings, peak savings and measure lifetime.
+Hawaii Energy Efficiency offers financial incentives through the For Your Business initiative for a broad range of energy-efficient equipment, including lighting, HVAC, appliances, cool roofs, window film, water heating, pumps and motors, and customized projects, as well as for adding submetering.

 What utility energy efficiency programs are available to me?

 Kaua'i Island Utility Cooperative (KIUC) customers do not pay the state Public Benefits Fee and thus cannot participate in the Hawaii Energy Efficiency Program.
-However, KIUC offers its Energy Wise Commercial Demand Side Management (DSM) program, in which equipment installed pursuant to a KIUC energy audit is eligible for incentives that range from 50 to100% of the measure cost.
+However, KIUC offers its Commercial Demand Side Management (DSM) program, in which equipment installed pursuant to a KIUC energy audit may be eligible for incentives that range from 50 to100% of the measure cost.
 Small and medium-sized customers may also be eligible to receive project management assistance.

 What load management/demand response options are available to me?

-HECO offers small and large business customers several options under its new Demand Response for Business program:
+HECO offers small and large business customers several options under its Demand Response for Business program:

 Fast Demand Response (DR) rewards customers who can curtail a minimum of 50 kW of electric load.
-The program offers a yearly credit of at least $3,000 whether or not any DR events are initiated, plus an additional $5 per month ($60/year) per kW available to shed above the 50 kW minimum.
-During DR events customers earn 50 cents per kW reduction below what the customer would have normally used (calculated on a 10-day average baseline).
-DR events last no more than two hours each and may be called between 7 a.m. and 9 p.m. on non-holiday weekends.
-A five-minute interval meter is required for participation and HECO will provide up to $3,000 to offset the cost of installing a new meter and phone line.
+The program offers a yearly credit of $3,000 to $6,000 whether or not any DR events are initiated, plus an additional $5 per month ($60/year) per kW available to shed above the 50 kW minimum.
+During DR events customers earn 50 cents per kW reduction below what the customer would have normally used (calculated on a 10-day average baseline) for each hour of the event.
+DR events last no more than two hours each and may be called between 7 a.m. and 9 p.m. on non-holiday weekdays.
+A five-minute interval meter is required for participation and HECO will provide up to $3,000 to offset the cost of installing a new meter and phone line, in addition to the other incentives.
 The program requires automation and HECO may install automatic or semi-automatic controllers on non-essential equipment; however customers always maintain complete control, and can opt out of having their supply reduced at any time.

-The Commercial and Industrial Dynamic Pricing Pilot (CIDP) program is under consideration by the Hawaii Public Utilities Commission and may start as early as 2013.
+The Commercial and Industrial Dynamic Pricing Pilot (CIDP) program has been under consideration by the Hawaii Public Utilities Commission and may begin in late 2013.
 The proposed pilot would offer reduced demand charges to commercial and industrial customers in exchange for their reducing energy use during demand response events.
 Interested customers may email email@example.com or check HECO's website for updates.

 What distributed energy resource options are available to me?